-Louise Barkhuus is an Associate Professor in the Computer Science Department at the IT University of Copenhagen, Denmark.
+Louise Barkhuus is a Professor in the Computer Science Department at the IT University of Copenhagen, Denmark.
 Her research area is Human-Computer Interaction and Computer-Supported Cooperative Work (CSCW) and focuses on digital technologies for preserving people’s privacy, particularly with respect to mobile applications and devices.
 She also looks at overall data privacy experiences for users of social technologies.
 Her first GROUP was in 2005 where she presented her PhD research as both a short paper and poster.
 She has continuously served on the review committee for GROUP since then.
 Louise was General co-chair for GROUP 2020.

 Sean Goggins is a Professor of Computer Science at the University of Missouri-Columbia.
 His research interests are in social computing, particularly in the areas of collaborative social computing research infrastructure, open source software as a sociotechnical system, and games for learning.
 Sean is active with the Consortium for the Science of Sociotechnical Systems, creator of the Masters in Data Science and Analytics at the University of Missouri, is Director of the Open Collaboration Data Exchange and is a founding member of the Linux Foundation’s CHAOSS working group, which is focused on open source software health and sustainability.
 Sean was the general Co-Chair for Group 2014, Workshops Chair for Group 2012, Posters Chair for Group 2010, local arrangements chair for Group 2016, 2018, and 2020, and Treasurer for Group 2020 and 2022.
 He has been a member of the GROUP Steering Committee since 2016.